google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part2.md

 `onload` events have fired on all frames in the page and have finished executing).
 At this point, the UI thread stops the loading spinner on the tab.

-I say "finishes" rendering in scare quotes, because client side JavaScript could still load additional resources and render new views after this point.
+I say "finishes", because client side JavaScript could still load additional resources and render new views after this point.

 <figure>
   <img src="/web/updates/images/inside-browser/part2/loaded.png" alt="Page finish loading">
   <figcaption>
-    Figure 7: IPC from the renderer to the browser process to notify the page has “loaded”
+    Figure 7: IPC from the renderer to the browser process to notify the page has "loaded"
   </figcaption>
 </figure>

 ## Navigating to a different site

 The simple navigation was complete!
 But what happens if a user puts different URL to address bar again?
 Well, the browser process goes through the same steps to navigate to the different site.
 But before it can do that, it needs to check with the currently rendered site if they care about [`beforeunload`](https://developer.mozilla.org/en-US/docs/Web/Events/beforeunload) event.

-`beforeunload`can create “Leave this site?” alert when you try to navigate away or close the tab.
+`beforeunload` can create "Leave this site?" alert when you try to navigate away or close the tab.
 Everything inside of a tab including your JavaScript code is handled by the renderer process, so the browser process has to check with current renderer process when new navigation request comes in.